bad-mushroom/Eco/README.md

 ### Node Packages

-There are a handfull of node packages to install and frontend assets to build that Eco requires for the admin page as well as any themes that are installed.
+There are a handfull of node packages to install and frontend assets to build that Eco requires for the admin pages.

 ```
+cd resources/views/manage
 npm i
 npm run dev
 ```